Pomegranate Moscow Mule

-For those unfamiliar with Moscow mule (also known as a vodka buck), it’s a vodka, ginger beer, and lime juice based cocktail, served over ice in a copper mug.
+For those unfamiliar with Moscow mule (also known as a vodka buck), it’s a vodka, ginger beer, and lime juice based cocktail served over ice in a copper mug.

 You’ll be surprised how easy it is to make a pomegranate Moscow mule.
 No shaking or muddling required, just…

 WHY DOES A MOSCOW MULE HAVE TO BE IN A COPPER CUP?

 There is also the added benefit of copper’s ability to keep your drink icy cold for longer.
 For an even colder chill, freeze the mugs for 30 minutes before serving.

 - For a non-alcoholic beverage, simply omit the vodka and add more pomegranate juice or ginger beer.

-- ice cubes
+- ice cubes or crushed ice

-- 2 ounces (60 ml) 100% pomegranate juice
+- 2 oz.
+(60 ml) 100% pomegranate juice

-- 2 ounces (60 ml) vodka
+- 2 oz.
+(60 ml) vodka

 - the juice of half lime

-- 4 ounces (120 ml) ginger beer chilled
+- 4 oz.
+(120 ml) ginger beer chilled

 - pomegranate arils